“Treat The root Cause Not The Symptoms”

 About Dr. John Christopher

-Before going into full-time psychotherapy private practice, John was a Professor for 23 years at Dartmouth, the University of Washington, Montana State University, and the University of Guam.
+Before going into full-time psychotherapy private practice in montana, John was a Professor for 23 years at Montana State University, Dartmouth, the University of Washington, and the University of Guam.

 John is a Fellow of the American Psychological Association and a past-president of the Society of Theoretical and Philosophical Psychology (division of the APA).